cs1302uga/cs1302-hw8.5/README.md

 1. Once you are confident that you have rid your program of errors, test your program by making sure you can interact with the
    `TextField` while the data is downloading.
 If that works, try a different URL for another book.

+1. Make sure your application works with an invalid URL (displays exception message in the `TextFlow`) and passes `check1302`.

 1. Congratulations on building an application that uses threads!

 <hr/>